TingdeLiu/Image-Analyse/README.md

 ## 🧪 Overview

+This is a course I took at Leibniz University and the code is an exercise for my accompanying course.
 This repository contains practical lab exercises from the **Image Analysis I** course at IPI Hannover, focusing on classical and modern computer vision and deep learning techniques using Python, Scikit-learn, and PyTorch.

 ---